Optimal Stationary Synchronization of Heterogeneous Linear Multi-Agent Systems: HETEROGENEOUS LINEAR MULTI-AGENT-SYSTEMS

 \remark Without loss of generality, we disregarded heterogeneous disturbances in (\ref{eq_sshetMAS}a-b).
 Based on \cite{Bernhard2017b}, all presented results can be extended to disturbances given by local autonomous systems as long as \assref{assump_eig_Aol} and \ref{assump_freq_ratio} hold.

-\remark In view of contribution C2), typical assumptions such as $\rank{\B_i}\geq\rank{\C_i}$ or that the eigenvalues of $\Aol$ and the invariant zeros of the agents' dynamics are disjoint as implicitly in \cite{WielandSepulchreAllgoewer2011} are not yet required.
+\remark In view of contribution C2), typical assumptions such as $\rank{\B_i}\geq\rank{\C_i}$ and that the eigenvalues of $\Aol$ and the invariant zeros of the agents' dynamics are disjoint, e.g. both is assumed in \cite{KimShimSeo2011}, are not yet required.
 These are usually needed to guarantee the feasibility of EXS.
 In contrast, the assumptions can be weakened for OSS in \secref{sec_opt_syn}.
 E.g., agents with less inputs than outputs are feasible, cf. the example in \secref{sec_sim}.